oVirt/ovirt-site/source/release/3.0/feature-guide.html.md

 ## User and group-based security

-*   Supports LDAP or Microsoft Active Directory for user and administrator authentication to oVirt Engine
+*   Supports Red Hat Directory Server, FreeIPA or Microsoft Active Directory for user and administrator authentication to oVirt Engine
 *   Granular, inheritable, multi-level administration security roles to all actions and objects in the platform

 ## Migration tools